 SALT Alerts are available via Twitter.

-Connecticut enacts legislation amending mandatory combined reporting, adopting single sales factor apportionment
+Delaware enacts legislation adopting single sales factor apportionment

 Tax webcasts and events